netnr/np/docs/Netnr.ResponseFramework.md

 - Tasks: execute tasks regularly, clean up the temporary directory, reset the demo database
 - Export: public export Excel table, custom query body, support condition query, column formatting, support additional operations, etc.
 - Upload: Universal upload interface
-- Interface: All non-page requests are standardized into interfaces, and swagger is used to generate visual interface documents, <https://rf2.netnr.com/swagger>
+- Interface: All non-page requests are standardized into interfaces, and swagger is used to generate visual interface documents

 ### Instructions for use
 1. Create a table (primary key must be set), write field comments (used to generate table configuration)